vsdip/rvmyth_avsddac_interface/README.md

 ![image](https://user-images.githubusercontent.com/79994584/121804058-1c625600-cc62-11eb-9544-216cdaf7c1e8.png)

-  - `Text string`: Here give the desirable port name for the selected layer. ( *Make sure that the port names are same as the ones used in the RTL code, else the floorplanning stage would prompt an error* )
+  - `Text string`: Here give the desirable port name for the selected layer.
   - `Size (um)` : This specifies the size of the port name.
   - `Attach to layer` : Here check the `sticky`, uncheck the `default` and specify the layer. (*here the selected layer is locali*)
   - `Port` : Check the `enable` option.